 The first step in our savings calculation process is to determine the usage mode (electric resistance, heat pump, standby) of every minute-level observation for every HPWH in the study.

 As a starting point, the study team used change point analysis to determine the major transition points in energy usage for each unit.
 The study team then manually reviewed the outputs to ensure they aligned with observed energy usage and expected usage patterns.
 Figure 3 shows the result of this process for a single HPWH from March of 2022.
 Our process identified that usage above 4,550 W (1.32% of observations) was indicative of electric resistance mode (green), while usage between 100 W and 458 W (19.67% of observations) was indicative of heat pump mode (dark blue).
 The rare usage between 458 W and 4,550 W (0.04% of observations) is indicative of partial minutes where the electric resistance element is active (gray).
 For analysis purposes, these observations were categorized as electric resistance usage.
 Finally, usage below 100 W (78.97% of observations) was deemed to be representative of the HPWH being in standby/off mode (light blue).
+See Table 18 in Appendix C for the thresholds identified for each HPWH and the percent of observations in each mode for each HPWH in the study sample.

 Figure 3: Energy Usage by Mode for a Single HPWH